andkoc001/Tips_dataset_analysis/README.md

 ## 1. Introduction

-This is an excercise of a dataset analysis as part of the Fundamentals of Data Analysis module, Galway-Mayo Institute of Technology, 2019.
+This is an excercise of a dataset analysis, based on Seaborn tutorial: <https://seaborn.pydata.org/tutorial.html>

+This is exercise is done under the Fundamentals of Data Analysis module, Galway-Mayo Institute of Technology, 2019.

-This repository documents my research, project progress (including comments for my future reference) and findings to tips given in a restaurant dataset (obtained from <http://vincentarelbundock.github.io/Rdatasets/datasets.html>)
+This GitHub repository documents my research, project progress (including comments for my future reference) and findings.

+The dataset, obtained from <http://vincentarelbundock.github.io/Rdatasets/datasets.html> (but also comes with the Seaborn package), represents tips given in a restaurant.

 This project is intended to furhter familiarisation with data analytics.
 The data set was chosen for its relative simplicity.